-- Policy 1: The plan shall designate ample areas for a variety of locational and acreage choices for those desiring rural housing. - Policy 2: The clustering of dwellings shall be encouraged to maintain the rural character of the area, provide the best utilization of the land, to reduce housing costs, and to maintain and protect wildlife corridors. - Policy 3: Current regulations of the Department of Environmental Quality concerning sewage disposal indicate that additional houseboats are unlikely.
+- Policy 1 The plan shall designate ample areas for a variety of locational and acreage choices for those desiring rural housing. - Policy 2The clustering of dwellings shall be encouraged to maintain the rural character of the area, provide the best utilization of the land, and to reduce housing costs. - Policy 3 Current regulations of the Department of Environmental Quality concerning sewage disposal indicate that additional houseboats are unlikely.
 These residences also block navigable waters which could otherwise be used by the public.
-Since 2000, expansion of this type of residence has been limited to a portion of the John Day River where they have historically been a way of life. - Policy 4: Large-scale low-income subsidized housing projects should be located in urban areas or rural service areas where necessary community services can be provided, in compliance with Statewide Planning Goal 14: Urbanization. - Policy 5: The County shall review and revise its codes to allow cottage cluster developments in appropriate areas of the county in order to provide additional opportunities for the development of low-income and workforce housing. - Policy 6: The County should encourage the installation of electric vehicle charging stations in new residential construction.
+Since 2000, expansion of this type of residence has been limited to a portion of the John Day River where they have historically been a way of life. - Policy 4 Large-scale low-income subsidized housing projects should be located in urban areas or rural service areas where necessary community services can be provided, in compliance with Statewide Planning Goal 14: Urbanization.